 Frequently Asked Questions

-If you have any other questions not listed here, please fill out the Contact Us box on the right side of the page and we can further answer your questions.
+If you have any other questions that are not answered here or in the "For Patients" tab above, please contact us and we can further answer your questions.

 - Can I make an appointment if I don't have health insurance?